kaulson/photo-organizer/docs/architecture/metadata-extractor-spec.md

 3. **Duplicate detection via metadata** — comparing EXIF timestamps for potential duplicates
 4. **Camera serial number extraction** — for tracking individual camera bodies
 5. **Processing PNG/PSD** — could be added if needed, but likely low value
+6. **Configurable size threshold** — currently hardcoded at 10KB

 These may be added as additional strategies or separate components.

+---

+## Revision History

+### Changes from Initial Specification

+For readers familiar with the original specification, the following changes were made during implementation:

+1. **File Size Threshold** — Added `MIN_FILE_SIZE_BYTES` (10KB) to skip corrupted/placeholder files before calling exiftool.
+This was discovered necessary when real-world data contained thousands of 4KB placeholder files from incomplete transfers.

+2. **Skip Reason Column** — Added `skip_reason` column to `file_metadata` to distinguish between files that were skipped intentionally (e.g., too small) vs. files that failed during extraction.
+This provides better visibility into why files weren't processed.

+3. **Path Resolution** — Clarified that the Scanner stores relative paths in `files.source_path` with the root in `scan_sessions.source_root`.
+The extractor must join these tables to construct absolute paths for exiftool.
+This supports mounting drives at different locations between runs.

+4. **Extension Format** — Explicitly documented that extensions are stored without the dot prefix (`jpg` not `.jpg`).
+The original spec's SQL examples used the dot prefix which would match zero files.

+5. **Statistics Enhancement** — Added `files_skipped` counter to `MetadataExtractorStats` and updated CLI output to show skipped files separately from errors.

+6. **Strategy Interface** — Simplified to remove `scan_session_id` parameter (strategies query all sessions) and added optional `limit` parameter.